B3nM01/B3nM01.github.io/README.md

 Well, I've gone trough a lot of stuff in this months, they've been the worst of my entire life.
 It has been interesting to come back here just 3 months after nov 2024, everything has changed so much.
 Listing:

-1. Got dumped by the girl I love (NOV 2024)
+1. Heart adventures: Got dumped by the girl I love (Oct 2024).
-1. Im going to rent the first house of my life, it's near to the job place but it is really pricey.
+1. House searching adventures: Been searching an house to rent in Rome for 1 year, found the right one, contract is being prepared and eventually I will enter the house in FEB 2025.
+Im going to rent the first house of my life, it's near to the job place but it is really pricey.
 1. Job searching adventures: signed a new contract on 20/12/2025, got offered new activities and new salary by my actual company on 10/01/2025, going to decide where to go on mon 13th 2025.

 This months have been a "rough shot", but I am still here working on myself and understing what I want to be.
 Gonna be a nice year! (finger crossed).